Wino discusses the music that influenced his new solo LP ++ ‘The Church Within’ reissued on blue vinyl

-Heavy metal legend Scott "Wino" Weinrich" (of Saint Vitus, The Obsessed, and more) is releasing a new acoustic solo album, Forever Gone, on June 26 via Ripple Music (pre-order).
-We recently posted the cover of Joy Division's "Isolation" from that album, and now we're premiering one of the original songs, "The Song's at the Bottom of the Bottle."
+Heavy metal legend Scott "Wino" Weinrich" (of Saint Vitus, The Obsessed, and more) released a new acoustic solo album, Forever Gone, on June 26 via Ripple Music (order).
+We recently posted the cover of Joy Division's "Isolation" from that album, and now we're premiering (update: premiered) one of the original songs, "The Song's at the Bottom of the Bottle."
 "This is inspired by a conversation Mark Adams (OG bass player for Saint Vitus) and I had one night after a show on the bus," Wino says.
 "He told me his father had said to him 'the song is at the bottom of the bottle.'
 And it was that statement, and the knowledge that all the males in his family except for one had died from alcohol, that partially inspired this song.
 It’s a song about embracing the lifestyle I have chosen, beautiful, rewarding, dark and destructive.
 It’s about passion, how could it be anything less?"

 You can really feel the passion and the darkness that Wino is talking about on this one.
 It's an earthy, bluesy folk song with nothing more than Wino's voice and acoustic guitar, but that's all he needs to shake you to your core.
 It's clear that this is coming straight from the heart, and when this much authentic emotion is there, the rest just kinda falls into place.
 Listen:

 We also asked Wino about the music that influenced his new album, and he made a list that includes Black Sabbath, Humble Pie, Blue Oyster Cult Neil Young, Johnny Winter, Jeff Beck, Mahogany Rush, Mahavishnu Orchestra, and Jimi Hendrix, and he squeezed in bits about other music too.
 His commentary is full of personal anecdotes and stories from his younger days that make you feel like you were right there with him.
 Take it away, Wino: